ember-learn/ember-blog/content/the-ember-times-issue-202.md

 ## [Ember 4.5 Released](https://blog.emberjs.com/ember-4-5-released)

-Ember 4.5 was recently released and it included a few new features for Ember.js around using plain function as helpers, and a new renderSettled test helper.
+Ember 4.5 was recently released and it included a few new features for Ember.js around using plain functions as helpers and a new `renderSettled` test helper.
 Ember CLI also introduced a few deprecations and various bug fixes.

 Head on over to the [release post](https://blog.emberjs.com/ember-4-5-released) to get more details.